- A margin-top

 Percentage: %

-The margin-top property is used to set the margin on the top of an element.
+The margin-bottom property is used to set the margin on the bottom of an element.

 The margin property can be used to set the margin on all sides of an element to different values by specifying individual values for each side.